GRANT

 Use

-to give permission to a user to create a table, view, or domain and sequence objects in the specified schema.The characteristics of the
+GRANT CREATE ON SCHEMAto give permission to a user to create tables, views, or sequence objects in the specified schema.The characteristics of the

 It does not grant permission to create a role, schema, or user objects.